Isabel Frey: Politics

 A self-described "Bundist", "left-wing Jew", and anti-racist, Frey identifies with the "secular, socialist Yiddish" political tradition that was once strong among Central and Eastern European Ashkenazi Jews.
-As an anti-Zionist and an anti-assimilationist, the Bundist concept of "doykeit" (hereness) resonates with her.
+As an anti-Zionist and an anti-assimilationist, the Bundist concept of doikayt (hereness) resonates with her.
 She described the Israeli government as "ethnonationalist".
-Neither religious nor nationalist, she regards Zionism as an "absurdity" and a "sham" responsible for "peddling an artificial identity" among secular European Jews.
-Frey dislikes the militarism within Israeli culture and supports a "multinational, liberal, democratic Israel-Palestine".
+Neither religious nor nationalist, she tries to find other forms of articulating Jewishness in the 21st century that enable transcultural solidarities between Jews and other oppressed groups.
+Frey dislikes the militarism within Israeli culture and supports a "multinational, liberal, democratic Israel-Palestine", whether that would be in the form of one state or two.
+In October 2023, she co-founded the Jewish-Arab peace initiative "Standing Together Vienna" which advocates for a ceasefire and a hostage release deal in the Gaza war and for a peace, justice and safety for all people in Israel-Palestine.
+The group regularly organizes vigils for both Palestinian and Israeli victims of war and terror.

 Frey has described philosemitism as being particularly strong in many European countries due to "Holocaust guilt" and a "remembrance culture" of the Holocaust.
 She believes that philosemitism in Austria and Germany causes Jews to be "fetishized" in a "pseudo-tolerant way".
 She believes she benefits from white privilege and class privilege as a middle-class white Jewish Austrian, a view she regards as controversial because "in the Austrian theatre of remembrance Jews can only be the most oppressed minority."
 She has spoken against antisemitism directed against Austrian and German Jews by non-Jewish leftists.